Onixaz/nextjs-woocommerce-storefront/README.md

 ```
-NEXT_PUBLIC_WOO_API_URL=https://example.com
+NEXT_PUBLIC_WP_API_URL=https://example.com
 WP_JWT_AUTH_SECRET_KEY=your-random-secret
 NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=your-stripe-publishable-key
 STRIPE_SECRET_KEY=your-stripe-secret-key

 ```

-Note that NEXT_PUBLIC_WOO_API_URL and NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY should have NEXT_PUBLIC prefix, since these variables need to be exposed to the browser.
+Note that NEXT_PUBLIC_WP_API_URL and NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY should have NEXT_PUBLIC prefix, since these variables need to be exposed to the browser.

-WP_JWT_AUTH_SECRET_KEY which will be used to sign jwt should match the one you define in wp-config.php when configuring "JWT Authentication for WP REST API" plugin.
+WP_JWT_AUTH_SECRET_KEY which will be used to sign jwt should match the one you define in **wp-config.php** when configuring "JWT Authentication for WP REST API" plugin.

 Finally **npm run dev.**